(Revised and updated from an earlier version)

 Does your baby have a sleep association and wake frequently during the night?

 If so, do not work on early waking until you address the sleep association.
-See our blogs on how to do that here.
+See our blogs on sleep associations here.

 Is your baby waking for a reason?